-The Lake James to Fontenelle Park Project is one of a series of projects in the Minne Lusa Basin intended to remove and/or control flows in the Combined Sewer System which will reduce the frequency, magnitude and duration of CSOs.
+The Lake James to Fontenelle Park Project is intended to remove and/or control flows in the Combined Sewer System which reduces the frequency, magnitude and duration of combined sewer overflows.

-This project specifically is intended to expand the size and storage capacity of the existing Fontenelle Lagoon and separate portions of the upstream drainage basins to direct additional stormwater for detention in the improved Fontenelle Lagoon.
-By providing additional storage capacity, stormwater flow rates and volumes will be reduced in the downstream combined sewer system, thereby potentially reducing the size and cost of downstream facilities and reducing overflows to the Missouri River.
-By partnering with City Parks for this project, the Lagoon will be expanded.
-Water quality in the Lagoon will be improved and, with the additional depth anticipated, it will be stocked with fish provided by Nebraska Game and Parks.
+This project specifically is intended to expand the size and storage capacity of the existing Fontenelle Lagoon and accept additional stormwater for detention in the improved Fontenelle Lagoon.
+By providing additional storage capacity, stormwater flow rates and volumes will be reduced in the downstream combined sewer system, thereby reducing the size and cost of downstream facilities and reducing overflows to the Missouri River.
+By partnering with City Parks for this project, the Lagoon was expanded.
+Water quality in the Lagoon will be improved, and with the additional depth, it will be stocked with fish by Nebraska Game and Parks.

 The City’s decision to close the golf course in Fontenelle Park as a part of the Park Master Plan provided an opportunity for the CSO Program.

 What once was a public golf course is now a beautiful, expansive park designed for families, fishing enthusiasts, and health-minded people from all over the city.
 Fontenelle Park has been transformed into a lush community amenity, with trails, picnic tables and an expanded lagoon with habitat that can sustain fish and other aquatic life.

 The re-designed park is also an important part of the City’s CSO Program which has created a stormwater detention system at the lagoon—it offers an environmentally-friendly way to capture rainwater and snowmelt to lessen the demands on our city’s sewer systems.